-In our dialogues with customers, we often come across CSRF findings being marked as False Positives because a CAPTCHA is implemented.
-There is a widespread misconception that having a CAPTCHA in place protects against CSRF.
+In our dialogues with customers, we often come across cross-site request forgery (CSRF) findings marked as False Positives due to having CAPTCHA implemented.
+There is a widespread misconception that having CAPTCHA in place protects against CSRF.
 In most cases, this is incorrect at best and dangerous at worst.
 CAPTCHA does not prevent CSRF – here’s why.

 - The browser retrieves the challenge/image and the ID of that image.

 - The user solves the challenge/image by transcribing it into an input field.

 - When the user clicks submit, the browser sends the challenge ID and the transcribed data to the server.

 - The server receives the challenge ID and the transcribed data from the user.

 - The server forwards these two parameters to the CAPTCHA provider that in turn confirms if it was correctly solved or not.

 The server never knows who solved the CAPTCHA, just that it has in fact been solved.
 This is the core principle of all CAPTCHA systems.